2.1. Managing token in self service#

 Extract from the complete list in Selfservice policies

-General functions for all tokens
+General features for all tokens

-actions are: assign - unassign - enable - disable - delete - reset - resync - history
+actions: verify - assign - unassign - enable - disable - delete - reset - resync - history

-actions are: edit_email - edit_sms
+actions: edit_email - edit_sms

 2.2.2.
 Application Scenario with the LinOTP Push Token#